 Therefore, we can conclude that it is beneficial to investigate actions in a specific order that maximizes the number of solutions that can be pruned.
-We specify two possible criteria for this ordering: (1) the impact of an action on the SLOs (actions with higher total impact should be investigated first), and (2) the utility of an action (actions with higher utility should be investigated first).
+We specify two possible criteria for this ordering: 1) the impact of an action on the SLOs (actions with higher total impact should be investigated first), and 2) the utility of an action (actions with higher utility should be investigated first).
 We will now define those two orderings.

-Assuming we have a defined set of historical process instances available (we already used the same assumption in Section 3 to train the Violation Predictors) we can calculate an estimation of impact and utility of each action as follows.
-We use the same definitions as in Section 4.
-Additionally, we define the set of available historical process instances as $H = \{h_1, h_2, \dots h_q\}$, with $H \subseteq I$.
+Based on the set of historical process instances that we have already used to train the Violation Predictors, we can calculate an estimation of impact and utility of each action as follows: We define the set of available historical process instances as $H = \{h_1, h_2, \ldots, h_q\}$ , with $H \subseteq I$ .
 We refer to the number of historical instances as q = |H|.
 Now, we are able to calculate an estimation of the overall impact of an adaptation action a on a SLO s as $\Delta{a,s}$ (Equation 8).
 Simply put, the impact is the arithmetic mean of the difference between SLO value with and without applying the adaptation to each historical instance.

-$$\Delta{a,s} = \sum{h \in H} \frac{m_s(h) - m_s(h \circ \{a\})}{q} \tag{8}$$
+$$\Delta{a,s} = \sum{h \in H} \frac{m_s(h) - m_s(h \circ \{a\})}{q}.$$ (8)

 Note that we have already defined in Section 4 that SLA penalty functions are monotonically increasing.
 Hence, higher impact values are generally good.
-However, the impact value may also be negative (i.e., $m_s(h) < m_s(h \circ \{a\})$).
-In this case this action has a negative impact on one of the SLOs, which is reasonble and realistic.
-For instance, an adaptation which reduces the process lead time can very well have a negative impact on the SLO cost compliance.
-Based on $\Delta{a,s}$, we can now define the total impact of each action (Equation 9).
+However, the impact value may also be negative (i.e., $m_s(h) < m_s(h \circ \{a\})$ ).
+In this case, this action has a negative impact on one of the SLOs, which is reasonable and realistic.
+For instance, an adaptation that reduces the process lead time can very well have a negative impact on the SLO cost compliance.
+Based on $\Delta{a,s}$ , we can now define the total impact of each action as the sum of its impact on all SLOs.
+Furthermore, we can define the utility of an action as its total impact divided by its costs.
+Now, we are able to improve the Branch-and-Bound algorithm trivially: Instead of investigating the actions in the order they are specified in the solution vector, we now investigate them either in the order of their impact $\Delta_a$ (impact-based sorting), or in order of their utility $u_a$ (utilitybased sorting).
+We will evaluate and discuss both alternatives in Section 6, and compare them to Branch-and-Bound with randomly ordered actions.